Vivid-Vortex/Misc/Concepts/Design Patterns/Microservices design pattern/CQRS.md

 > **Command Query Responsibility Segregation**

+In Summary:

+In CQRS, <mark>we separate read and write operations.</mark> Read operations are usually more frequent and need to be fast, while write operations focus more on data validation and consistency.
+The Write Side publishes events through a message broker or event-streaming platform like Kafka, and the Read Side consumes those events to update its own database.
 In simple terms:

 > **Separate the code responsible for changing data from the code responsible for reading data.**